A Lower-bound for Variable-length Source Coding in Linear-Quadratic-Gaussian Control with Shared Randomness: Lower bounds

 This requirement ensures that given the knowledge of $\rs{a}^{t-1}$, $\rs{d}^{t}$, and $\rs{u}^{t-1}$ the decoder can uniquely identify the end of the codeword.
 While Assumption \ref{cs:constraint2} is somewhat relaxed in comparison to Assumption \ref{cs:constraint1}, the implementation of a coding scheme under Assumption \ref{cs:constraint2} is likely more cumbersome with respect to that of Assumption \ref{cs:constraint1}.
-For example, under Assumption \ref{cs:constraint1} a decoder-side system that detecting the end of the codeword need not consider the SI, whereas under Assumption \ref{cs:constraint2} this is not necessarily the case.
-Our main result is a lower bound on codeword length applying to both Assumptions \ref{cs:constraint1} and \ref{cs:constraint2}. \begin{theorem} For a system model conforming to that of Fig. \ref{fig:ditharch} and (\ref{eq:ditherFactorization}) if at every time $t$ the codeword $\rs{a}_t$ satisfies either Assumption \ref{cs:constraint1} or Assumption \ref{cs:constraint2} then the time-average expected codeword length satisfies
+Under Assumption \ref{cs:constraint1}, a decoder can detect the end of the codewords without considering realizations of $(\rs{a}^{t-1}$, $\rs{d}^{t},\rs{u}^{t-1})$, whereas under Assumption \ref{cs:constraint2} this is not necessarily the case.
+In fact, an implication of Assumption \ref{cs:constraint2} is that the encoder and decoder may need to agree on infinitely many codebooks.
+The notion ``prefix-free" used in the \textit{achievability} architectures of \cite{silvaFirst} and \cite{tanakaISIT} do not satisfy Assumption \ref{cs:constraint1}, but do satisfy Assumption \ref{cs:constraint2}.
+In \cite{silvaFirst} and \cite{tanakaISIT}, the codewords are prefix-free \textit{given} the shared dither signal.
+The following lower bound applies under either Assumption \ref{cs:constraint1} or \ref{cs:constraint2}. \begin{theorem} In a system conforming to Fig. \ref{fig:ditharch} and (\ref{eq:ditherFactorization}) with fixed encoder and decoder policies such that either Assumption \ref{cs:constraint1} or \ref{cs:constraint2} is satisfied at every $t$, the time-average expected codeword length satisfies